goutam63/Data-analytics-/README.md

 # Data Analysis and Visualisation
+The collection, transformation, and organization of data to draw conclusions make predictions for the future, and make informed data-driven decisions is called Data Analysis.
+The profession that handles data analysis is called a Data Analyst.There is a huge demand for Data Analysts as the data is expanding rapidly nowadays.
+Data Analysis is used to find possible solutions for a business problem.
+The advantage of being a Data Analyst is that they can work in any field they love: healthcare, agriculture, IT, finance, business.
+Data-driven decision-making is an important part of Data Analysis.
+It makes the analysis process much easier.
+##There are six steps for Data

+Ask or Specify Data Requirements

+Prepare or Collect Data

+Clean and Process

+Analyze

+Share

+Act or Report

 ## Python
 [Titanic Dataset - Exploratory Analysis](https://github.com/goutam63/Data-analytics-/blob/main/Titanic%20Dataset%20-%20Exploratory%20Analysis.ipynb): Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualisations.